 Questions and Answers About Chaperones

 The American Medical Association’s Code of Ethics, the American College of Obstetrics and Gynecology, the American Academy of Pediatrics and the American College of Physicians all recommend the use of chaperones, at least in certain situations.
-Seven states (Alabama, Delaware, Georgia, Montana, New Jersey, Ohio and Tennessee) now mandate that medical chaperones be present during intimate exams.
-And while statistics are hard to come by, Jon Porter, a health care attorney with more than 20 years of experience, says he has definitely seen a trend toward the use of chaperones over the past five years.
+Several states mandate that medical chaperones be present during intimate exams.
+And while statistics are hard to come by, Jon Porter, a health care attorney with more than 20 years of experience, says he has definitely seen a trend toward the use of chaperones.

-Still, many physicians have concerns, so we asked Porter, who is also a PBI faculty member, to answer the most common questions about chaperones.
+Still, many clinicians have concerns, so we asked Porter, who is also a PBI faculty member, to answer the most common questions about chaperones.